manospits/rtcef/README.md

-# Run-Time Optimisation for Complex Event Forecasting (_RTCEF_)
+# Run-Time Adaptation for Complex Event Forecasting (_RTCEF_)

-_RTCEF_ is a framework for run-time optimisation of Complex Event Foecasting.
+_RTCEF_ is a framework for run-time adaptation of Complex Event Foecasting.
 It contains several services running synergistically over Kafka with the aim of run-time updating of CEF models for continuous adaptation to input stream evolutions, and undisrupted CEF.

 ## _RTCEF_